-The interest rate applicable to borrowings under our Revolving Credit Facility is determined as follows, at our option: (a) a rate per annum equal to the Adjusted LIBO Rate plus an applicable margin of 4.50% (Adjusted London Interbank Offered Rate, or LIBO rate, is calculated based on one-, three- or sixmonth LIBO rates, or such other period as agreed by all relevant Lenders, which is determined by reference to ICE Benchmark Administration Limited, but not less than 1.00%), or (b) a rate per annum equal to the Alternate Base Rate plus the applicable margin of 3.50% (the Alternate Base Rate is equal to the highest of (i) the prime rate, (ii) the federal funds effective rate plus 0.50%, and (iii) the Adjusted LIBO Rate based on a one-month interest period, plus 1.00%).
+The interest rate applicable to borrowings under our Revolving Credit Facility is determined as follows, at our option: (a) a rate per annum equal to an adjusted London Inter-bank Offered Rate ("LIBOR"), plus an applicable margin of 4.50% (LIBOR is calculated based on one-, three- or six-month LIBOR, or such other period as agreed by all relevant Lenders, which is determined by reference to ICE Benchmark Administration Limited, but not less than 1.00%), or (b) a rate per annum equal to the Alternate Base Rate plus the applicable margin of 3.50% (the "Alternate Base Rate" is equal to the highest of (i) the prime rate, (ii) the federal funds effective rate plus 0.50%, and (iii) LIBOR based on a one-month interest period, plus 1.00%).
 A commitment fee of 0.50% per annum is payable under our Revolving Credit Facility on the actual daily unused portions of the Revolving Credit Facility.
-The Revolving Credit Facility also contains LIBO rate replacement provisions in the event LIBO rate becomes unavailable during the term of this facility.
+The Revolving Credit Facility also contains LIBOR replacement provisions in the event LIBOR becomes unavailable during the term of this facility.